 With a knapsack full of new releases and a rapidly filling festival schedule, Sam Bush and his band are unquestionably excited for 2019.

-The Sam Bush Band will appear at the WinterWonderGrass Tahoe festival in Squaw Valley in late March.
-The group is Bush (mandolin, fiddle), Stephen Mougin (guitar), Scott vestal (banjo), Todd Parks (bass) and Chris Brown (drums).
+The Sam Bush Band is Bush (mandolin, fiddle), Stephen Mougin (guitar), Scott vestal (banjo), Todd Parks (bass) and Chris Brown (drums).

 The new year sees a full slate of work for Bush, from a number of recording projects to a freshly aired documentary all about the King of Newgrass.

-Released in November on Amazon, and with an upcoming February DVD release featuring added music, “Revival: The Sam Bush Story” is the product of years of work by filmmakers Chris Wheeler and Wayne Franklin.
+Released in February, the DVD release featuring added music, “Revival: The Sam Bush Story” is the product of years of work by filmmakers Chris Wheeler and Wayne Franklin.
 The project recently won Best Music Documentary at Nashville Film Festival.

 Bush sat for hours of interviews and contributed music to the project, over which he did not seek or request any creative control.
 He is quite pleased with and proud of the project, the initial viewing of which he described with his characteristic touch of self-deprecatory humor.